 If you engage in self-harm, you’re probably doing it for a number of reasons.
 Maybe you can’t properly put into words the problems you face or you use it as a means to cope with overwhelming emotions.
 Maybe you feel emotionally numb inside and pain is, at the very least, a welcome alternative to numbness.
 Cutting provides you with a release that you don’t know how to get any other way, so you do it in secret, hiding it from all who love you.
 Maybe your friend turned you onto the idea and you find that you’re addicted to the rush of adrenaline it provides you.
 The longer you self-harm, though, the more of a burden it becomes.
 As anything can trigger you to hurt yourself, you may find that you’re engaging in more and more self-injurious behaviors to keep unwanted feelings away.
 Slowly, perhaps without realizing it, you’re isolating yourself from once-enjoyed activities, the friends you once cherished, and the family who loves you.
 Life doesn’t have to revolve around cutting – there are other ways to lead your life.

-Pacific Grove Hospital is a 68-bed voluntary behavioral health center that has, through our years of expertise, helped countless men and women aged 18 and up learn the skills needed to stop cutting and start living life again.
+Pacific Grove Hospital is a premier 68-bed voluntary behavioral health treatment center near Riverside & Corona, CA, that has, through our years of expertise, helped countless men and women aged 18 and up learn the skills needed to stop cutting and start living life again.
 Our dedicated, compassionate staff will never judge you for your self-injury – we know that the reasons you engaged in cutting are your own and we’ll never look down on you for this.
 We want to put our years of experience into helping you battle the demons that lead to self-injury and watch you come out the other side victorious.

 If your loved one is using self-injury as a means to cope, you’re probably terrified that one day he or she will take it too far and cause irreversible, potentially deadly, damage to his or her body.
 These worries aren’t unfounded – many people underestimate the deepness of the cut or the brutality of their injuries.
 You probably have a multitude of emotions coursing through your body all at one – anger, shame, disgust, sadness, guilt, and frustration.
 You may not understand the purpose and outlet that cutting provides your loved one and simply cannot comprehend the reasons a person would deliberately inflict harm upon themselves.
 Maybe you’re afraid to bring up the subject, fearful it will make it worse.
 You should say something and you should help your loved one into treatment.
 Here are some tips for gently guiding your loved one into treatment for self-harm: